Willie Littlechild: Career

 Littlechild was a member of the 1977 Indigenous delegation to the United Nations and worked on the UN's Declaration on the Rights of Indigenous Peoples.
-He won the national Tom Longboat Award in 1967 and 1974, and was one of the founders of the North American Indigenous Games, begun in 1990 in Edmonton, Alberta.
+He won the national Tom Longboat Award in 1967 and 1974, and was one of the founders of the North American Indigenous Games, begun in 1990, Edmonton, Alberta.
 He has also consistently advocated for the creation of the World Indigenous Games, which provides competitive events for Indigenous athletes from around the world.

 Littlechild was the Progressive Conservative Party of Canada Member of Parliament for Wetaskiwin from 1988 to 1993.
 Littlechild did not stand for re-election in the 1993 general election.
 After leaving Parliament, Littlechild continued to be involved in politics.
 He was the founder of the International Organization of Indigenous Resource Development, a United Nations non-governmental organization.

 Littlechild is a member of the Ermineskin Cree Nation.
 The Indian Association of Alberta presents the Willie Littlechild Achievement Award to six First Nations students each year.

-In 2006, Littlechild was the recipient of the Distinguished Service Award of the Canadian Association of Former Parliamentarians, awarded for "outstanding contributions to the promotion and understanding of Canada's parliamentary system of government".
+Littlechild was made a member of the Order of Canada in 1998 and was promoted to the rank of Companion in 2023.
+In 2006, he was the recipient of the Distinguished Service Award of the Canadian Association of Former Parliamentarians, awarded for "outstanding contributions to the promotion and understanding of Canada's parliamentary system of government".

 In 2009, Littlechild was appointed as a commissioner to the Truth and Reconciliation Commission of Canada where he served for six years until the commission's final report and dissolution.
+In 2017 he was awarded the Meritorious Service Cross for his work on the commission.

 Littlechild received the Indspire Award for law and justice in 2015.
 On 30 November 2016, he became Grand Chief of the Confederacy of Treaty Six First Nations, becoming the first "non-sitting" chief to hold the position, and subsequently served for three years.
-In 2018, he was inducted into the Canada's Sports Hall of Fame.
+In 2018, he was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.
 In 2019, Littlechild won the Pearson Peace Medal.
 During Pope Francis' visit to Canada in 2022, Littlechild presented the Pontiff with a traditional Indian headdress, generating mixed reactions from the Indigenous community.